202411995-afk/CODE-GUESSER-GAME/README.md

 The game ends when the Life Bar reaches zero.
 The player's final score is recorded and displayed on the High Score screen.

-# Steps
-1.Place the project folder in your web server document root (e.g. htdocs/(filename) 2.Ensure leaderboard.json exists in the same directory as the main PHP file.
+# Steps-Place the project folder in your web server document root (e.g. htdocs/(filename)
+-Ensure leaderboard.json exists in the same directory as the main PHP file.
 If it's not there, the app will create it automatically.
-3.Open Xampp and then Start APACHE, MYSQL
+-Open Xampp and then Start APACHE, MYSQL
-4.Open your browser then type "http://localhost/test1/game.php"
+-Open your browser then type "http://localhost/login.php" -Play the game.
-5.Play the game.

 # How to Run the Program

-You will need to Install PHP and VSCode in your device.
+You will need PHP, XAMPP, MYSQL and VSCode in your device.

 You are required to use :
 xampp, vscdoe, php, mysql workbench

 Add These Extensions in VSCode.
 Php Profiler